ONdrugDelivery issue # 117 (March 19th, 2021) Link to article

 “Early co-operation can expedite the introduction of new drug delivery systems for the benefit of all parties – the device manufacturer, container provider, pharmaceutical developer and, ultimately and most importantly, the patient.”

 General dose accuracy testing is performed with any new primary container and components to determine overall device performance and functionality.
-Needle penetration force and depth measurements are taken for each new device/container/component configuration, optimising the depth to which the needle penetrates the septum to ensure it always clears the rubber partition to enter and draw medication from the primary container.
+Needle penetration force and depth measurements are taken for each new device/container/component configuration, optimizing the depth to which the needle penetrates the septum to ensure it always clears the rubber partition to enter and draw medication from the primary container.

-To ensure proper mechanical fit of the primary container within the Sorrel device, Eitan Medical can easily customise the device’s plastic casing to adapt to different dimensions of a primary container.
+To ensure the proper mechanical fit of the primary container within the Sorrel device, Eitan Medical can easily customize the device’s plastic casing to adapt to different dimensions of a primary container.
 Certain device configurations include an internal adapter that can be employed to allow smaller primary containers to use the same device for testing purposes.
 For example, the Sorrel fully functional 20R vial-based wearable injector can easily be configured to accommodate 10R vials, allowing pharmaceutical companies to test different vial sizes with just a quick insertion of an adapter in the device assembly line.
 This is yet another example of how pharmaceutical companies can test products more quickly, and kick off development projects faster, with the platform approach of a medical device manufacturer (Figure 4).

 Hold-up volumes of both vial and cartridge primary containers are measured alongside the dead volume within needles to provide an overall understanding of the hold-up volume of the entire wearable system.
 This allows for primary container fill volumes to be further adjusted as needed to guarantee optimal performance.